Constrained HRT Surfaces and their Entropic Interpretation: Discussion

 In attempting to include quantum corrections, a natural extension of our proposal would be to replace fixed-area states by states where we restrict the boundary modular Hamiltonian to a small window of eigenvalues.
 Such a restricted state can then be expressed as a superposition over modular flowed states.
 However, the precise bulk dual of such states is not well understood since restricting the bulk modular Hamiltonian would require non-local sources acting on the entire entanglement wedge, unlike the localized conical defect source for fixed-area states.
 It would be interesting to understand this better in the future as well.

 We would also like to discuss the limitations of our analysis.
 We were able to provide an entropic interpretation for $\gamma_{A:B}$ only when it intersects $\gamma_B$ at a constant boost angle.
 As pointed out in Ref.~\cite{Chen:2018rgz}, this case is not generic.
 Even in cases with two boundary dimensions, it can fail when the region $A$ contains multiple disconnected intervals.
-It would be interesting to find a generalization of fixed-area states that would allow one to explore position-dependent boosts, thus opening up the possibility of a more general entropic interpretation for constrained HRT surfaces.